samskivert/website/blog/_posts/2013-11-07-thinking-aloud-rsp.md

 #### System lifecycle

-When a system is instantiated, its behaviors are "wired up" and executed based on the current values of external and internal state.
-When a system is destroyed, its behaviors are all decommissioned and any dependencies on external state are cleaned up.
+When a system is instantiated, its behaviors are "wired up" and evaluated based on the current values of external and internal state.
+All statically nested systems are also instantiated at that time.
+When a system is destroyed, its behaviors are all decommissioned and any dependencies on external state are cleaned up (ditto for statically nested systems).
 In this way, the creation and destruction of systems serves as both a way to introduce dynamism into an otherwise static behavior graph, and as a way to automatically manage resources.

 When a dynamic system is no longer contained by any state (detected by reference counting or garbage collection, not yet sure which will be best), it is destroyed.
+If a system is destroyed which contains dynamically nested systems, they may or may not be destroyed depending on whether those systems are referenced elsewhere.
+This makes me a little nervous, so I'll be investigating whether it's not too limiting to disallow references to systems escaping "up the tree" to parents of the system that created them.
+If that's disallowed, then every dynamic system can be destroyed when its creator is destroyed, which would be nicely simple.

 #### Concurrency

-Systems provide a nice place to introduce a mechanism for concurrency.
-A system can serve as the root of an *execution context* which is a small island of single threadedness in an otherwise vast sea of concurrent processes.
+Systems provide a mechanism for concurrency.
+A system can serve as the root of an *execution context*: an island of single threadedness in a sea of concurrent processes.
 I'll call such a system a *process*.
 This is similar to the [actor model] except that message passing is implicit in the propagation of a state change from one process (actor) to another.

 By default, all statically and dynamically enclosed systems exist in the same process as their owning system.
-Changes to the owning system's state as well as the contained system's state are all processed immediately in the same (apparently single threaded) execution context.
+Changes to the owning system's state as well as the contained system's state are all processed immediately in the same (single threaded) execution context.

 If a system contains a subsystem (statically or dynamically) that is marked as a process, any changes to that subsystem's state will be posted to that subsystem's execution context for evaluation instead of being evaluated directly by the initiating process.
-Similarly, any changes to state passed from the parent system into the subsystem will be posted to the parent's execution context for evaluation rather than being evaluated directly by the subsystem.
+Similarly, any changes to parent supplied state by the subsystem will be posted to the parent's execution context for evaluation rather than being evaluated directly by the subsystem.

 I believe that it will be possible to automatically identify these process-boundary crossings and handle communication between concurrent processes without any additional information.
 The developer will simply declare a `process` instead of a `system` and the runtime will take care of everything else.
-I have not thought this concurrency stuff through nor implemented it, so this may turn out to be pie in the sky.
+I have not thought this concurrency stuff through in detail nor implemented it, so this may turn out to be pie in the sky.

 #### Abstraction

-Systems also provide a nice place to introduce a mechanism for abstraction.
+Systems provide a mechanism for abstraction.
 It would be possible to adopt an object-orientation directly and allow systems to inherit from other systems, inheriting their state and behaviors in the process.
 I suspect this is a bad idea, not least because inheritance of behavior and state is such a source of pain in the OO world.

-Instead, I'm leaning toward a combination of interfaces and delegation.
+Naturally, this will be dictated by the host language.
+If a system is modeled as a class, then it's going to inherit (pardon the pun) the capabilities of a class in that language.
+But in a language designed specifically for RSP, I would lean toward a combination of interfaces and delegation.
 My thoughts here are very rough, but something along these lines are likely to be where I'll start:

 {% highlight scala %}
 interface Screen {